TiendaCables/.github/README.md

 A self-hosted technical SEO auditor written in Rust.
 Crawlytic discovers URLs, stores crawl evidence in SQLite, evaluates versioned rules and exposes the results through a terminal UI or a headless audit command.

-It started as an internal need: inspect a large Shopify catalogue without turning every audit into another SaaS subscription or losing the evidence between runs.
+It started as an internal need: inspect a large ecommerce catalogue without turning every audit into another SaaS subscription or losing the evidence between runs.

 ```sh
 cargo install --git https://github.com/TiendaCables/crawlytic.git --locked crawlytic